iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

   test_names = pstat.get_test_names()

-This method will return a list such as that given below
+This method will return a list, such as that given below,

 .. code-block:: python